-1 The Federal Council shall be responsible for foreign relations, subject to the right of participation of the Federal Assembly; it shall represent Switzerland abroad.

-2 It shall sign and ratify international treaties.
-It shall submit them to the Federal Assembly for approval.
+- 1 The Federal Council is responsible for foreign relations, subject to the right of participation of the Federal Assembly; it represents Switzerland abroad. - 2 It signs and ratifies international treaties.
+It submits them to the Federal Assembly for approval.

 3 Where safeguarding the interests of the country so requires, the Federal Council may issue ordinances and rulings.
 Ordinances must be of limited duration.